uccser/cs-unplugged/docs/source/author/topics.rst

 - **Referenced In:** ``topics/content/<language>/<topic-name>.yaml``

-- **Purpose:** Contains a list of activities that can be used to integrate the topic with another area in the curriculum.
+- **Purpose:** Contains a list of curriculum integrations that can be used to integrate the topic with another area in the curriculum.

 - **Required Fields:**

-  - ``<activity-name>:`` This is the key for the curriculum integration activity.
-Each activity has its own list of required and optional fields:
+  - ``<curriculum-integration>:`` This is the key for the curriculum integration.
+Each curriculum integration has its own list of required and optional fields:

     - **Required Fields:**

-      - ``number:`` The number order for this activity.
-Curriculum integration activities are sorted by this number.
+      - ``number:`` The number order for this curriculum integration.
+Curriculum integrations are sorted by this number.

-      - ``curriculum-areas:`` A list of keys corresponding to other curriculum areas that this activity could be used in.
+      - ``curriculum-areas:`` A list of keys corresponding to other curriculum areas that this curriculum integration could be used in.

     - **Optional Fields:**

-      - ``prerequisite-lessons:`` A list of unit plan keys containing lessons that are expected to be completed before attempting this activity.
+      - ``prerequisite-lessons:`` A list of unit plan keys containing lessons that are expected to be completed before attempting this curriculum integration.

         - **Required Fields:**